mhalverson/huts/README.md

 # Use

+## Dev

 * `PYTHONPATH=. python huts/checklist.py` to generate a checklist of huts visited (printed to stdout)
 * `jupyter notebook hut_map.ipynb` to start a Jupyter Notebook server for exploring maps

+## Website

+* `PYTHONPATH=. python huts/checklist.py html > ../website/tramping/hut_checklist.html`
+   to regenerate the checklist of huts visited specifically for my personal website